Are spinal cord injuries permanent?

 Are Spinal Cord Injuries Permanent?

-Physical damage to the spinal cord is permanent because it is very difficult for neurons in the central nervous system to regenerate.
+Physical damage to the spinal cord is permanent because damaged neurons in the central nervous system cannot regenerate.

 After a spinal cord injury, the spinal cord is left in a very hectic state consisting of:

 - Cell deaths